 The Southport School

-Throughout his career, Jeff has sought to teach across all year levels with the aim of developing a thorough understanding of both children’s learning, and developmentally appropriate pedagogy.
+Throughout his career, Mr Symms has sought to teach across all year levels with the aim of developing a thorough understanding of children’s learning and developmentally appropriate teaching.

-Even in the early years of his career, Jeff was identified as an outstanding teacher, and asked to mentor beginning teachers with an ‘open classroom’ approach and through the provision of model lessons.
+Even in the early years of his career, Mr Symms was identified as an outstanding teacher, and asked to mentor beginning teachers with an ‘open classroom’ approach and through model lessons.